Naman9761/Nxcar/README.md

 - Search for cars by make or model
 - Delete car listings
 - Modern, responsive UI with Tailwind CSS and shadcn/ui
-- Persistent data storage (SQLite, easily upgradable to PostgreSQL)
+- Persistent data storage (MongoDB previously using sqlite locally)

 ---